henrykim-projects/activedirectory_config/README.md

 __1. Adding AD Domain Services and Post Deployment Configuration__ <br/>
 <br/>
 a.
-Next we will be adding AD Domain Services: <br/>
+Next we will be adding AD Domain Services, this serves as the database to manage users and permissions with: <br/>
 <img src="https://github.com/henrykim-projects/activedirectory_config/blob/888ec3e102923dc668412a4d4668d7b0429c636f/images/nc_6.PNG" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 <br/>
 <br/>